-The COVID-19 vaccination programme has been a tremendous success with more than 80% of adults now fully vaccinated.
-We can start to get back to some kind of normal life.
-Although rates of infection continue to rise slowly, the number of infected people in hospital in the UK remains relatively stable and the country has come out of lockdown.
+The COVID-19 vaccination programme has been a tremendous success with 70% of the UK population now fully vaccinated.
+Although rates of infection are rising due to the new Omicron variant, the number of infected people in hospital in the UK remains relatively stable.
 However, we still need to remain vigilant, and continue to follow Government advice to keep ourselves safe, especially those people who are vulnerable and who have cancer and their families.

 UPDATED 31 December 2021